 6. Real Estate Market Factors

+Local market.
 Just as recent sales in your area impact the value of your home, so does the inventory of homes currently for sale.
 The homes that are being listed on the market represent your home’s competition.
-However, you have to be careful when considering current listings as they often represent what homeowners wish to get from the sale of their house and are not necessarily accurate.

 In a buyer’s market, there may be a slew of homes being listed that are similar to yours.
 If this is the case, your home will be viewed as less valuable because it’s one of many.
 On the other hand, if the supply of homes in your area is minimal or the homes that are available are smaller, more outdated or in worse condition, you’ll find that your home is worth more.